s170499/flask_openAi_api/README.md

 # flask openAI Q&A back-end server

 This project is a simple Flask server that exposes an endpoint to ask a question.
-The server sends the question to an OpenAI API, receives the answer, and saves both the question and the answer in a PostgreSQL database.
+The server sends the question to an OpenAI API, receives the answer, and saves both the question and the answer in a PostgreSQL database(I am using an official PostgreSQL-16 image).
 The server and the database are dockerized and run with Docker Compose.
 Furthermore i used SQLAlchemy for ORM and Alembic for database migrations, and the tests are using pytest.